 This past month 24 volunteers of H.O.M.E. served 79 people!
 With your help and because of your support we provided 34 lbs of groceries, 78 meals, clothes to 32 people, 22 personal care kits, 18 referrals to local resources and 2 homeless verification letters.
 Our next outreach is coming up, join us and see for yourself what God is up to in this ministry!

 (collection bins located at Temple, 1250 S Pollock St, Selma, NC)

-Personal care items (shampoo, deodorant, toothpaste, soap/bodywash)
+Travel size personal care (shampoo, deodorant, toothpaste, razors)